 However, once implemented, most college professors discovered that online programs gave them a great opportunity to teach students near and far in an environment that closely mimics that of an online classroom.
 Especially in today’s world of online learning, professors and their students have many different ways to interact and build a learning environment that offers as much richness as an in-person class.

 Desirable Characteristics of Online Graduates

 Students who obtain their degrees online are pretty much the same as traditional degree students.
 Just like their traditional degree counterparts, online students need to attend lectures, complete homework, papers and other assignments, and participate in class discussions.

-Online students face the challenge of lack of accountability when it comes to showing up to their classes.
+Online students face the challenge of a lack of accountability when it comes to showing up to their classes.
 This challenge threatens an online student’s ability to complete their program.
 Yet, it is this exact challenge that draws employers.
-Online graduates are viewed as overcoming this challenge and therefore, are seen as possessing amazing time management skills, initiative, motivation, and a high level of self-discipline.
+Online graduates are viewed as overcoming this challenge and therefore, are seen as possessing superior time management skills, initiative, motivation, and a high level of self-discipline.

 Even further, employers view online graduates as being very knowledgeable and comfortable with technology.
-A trait that is sought by almost every industry these days.
+This is a trait that is sought by almost every industry these days.